khamidou/khamidou.github.io/_posts/2021-06-06-revisiting-infinity-pools.markdown

 title: "Revisiting Infinity Pools"
 featured: true
 ---
 A few years back (4 years already!)
 I built [Infinity Pools](/infinity-pools.html), an extension to block the constantly refreshing feeds from Facebook and Twitter.
-Unfortunately, after a few months, both websites changed how their refresh their feeds and the extension broke.
+Unfortunately, after a few months, both websites changed how they refresh their feeds and the extension broke.

 A couple weeks ago, I decided to take another stab at it.
 I've always felt it made more sense to block websites after a certain amount of time, so I decided to go with that.